anphan0828/democafa_package/README.md

 *   **Modular Design:** Functionality is clearly separated into focused modules that can be run as separate modules or in the wrapper main script.
 *   **Configuration:** File versions and data sources are defined in a config file and can be used across the package.
+*   **Optimization:** Filtering for large files, UniProt streaming download, matrix calculation for Information Accretion, chunk processing are implemented to increase efficiency
+*   **Logging:** Logging is included and can be stored to logs folder for future reference

 ## Project Structure
 ### Directory Breakdown